solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     }
     ```

--   `simulate()`: For governor bravo proposal, this function is defined in the governance specific contract and needs not to be overridden.
+-   `simulate()`: For Governor Bravo proposals, this function is defined in the governance specific contract and needs not be overridden.
 This function executes the proposal actions outlined in the `build()` step.
-First required number of governance tokens are minted to the proposer address.
-Proposer delegates votes to himself and then proposes the proposal.
-Then the time is skipped by the voting delay, proposer casts vote and the proposal is queued.
-Next, time is skipped by the timelock delay and then finally the proposal is executed.
-Check the code snippet below with inline comments to get a better idea.
+The following steps are run when simulating a proposal.
+First, the required number of governance tokens are minted to the proposer address.
+Second, the proposer delegates votes to himself and proposes the proposal.
+Then the time is skipped by the voting delay, proposer casts votes and the proposal is queued.
+Next, time is skipped by the timelock delay and then finally, the proposal is executed in the timelock.
+View the code snippet below with inline comments for an example.

     ```solidity
     /// @notice Simulate governance proposal